diegopacheco/scala-playground/scala-3.7-spring-boot-3.5-netty-metrics-grafana-k6/README.md

 Virtual threads solve the blocking problem, but they work with the thread-per-request model (Spring MVC + Tomcat), not the event-loop model (WebFlux + Netty).
 Switch away from WebFlux/Netty entirely.
+Virtual threads are a game-changer for blocking I/O workloads.
+They give you the simplicity of blocking code with near-reactive performance.

 How it would work:
 - Spring Boot 3.2+ with spring.threads.virtual.enabled=true